crizstian/todoApp-Angular-2/readme.md

 in the terminal run `npm start` will start the server at `http//:localhost:3000`

 ### To Run the client
+#### Aproach 1

+guiding from the repo `https://github.com/colineberhardt/angular2-tour-of-heroes` remmoving the node-uuid that was, causing some error issues.

+the following steps are:

+- you have to move to the folder client_1

+1.- install dependencies `npm i && bower i`

 still in development process...